-Not too long ago, I needed to replenish a few things and decided to pick up this mask which I haven’t tried yet.
+Not too long ago, I needed to replenish a few things and decided to pick up this mask.
 I have been putting it to the test for over three months now (on and off) so today will be my review on this.

 Aesop Blue Chamomile Facial Hydrating Masque

 Aqueous gel facial masque formulated with soothing, nourishing botanicals to leave skin feeling refreshed, softened and replenished.

 This particular mask is 60 ml and it’s recommended to use between 6 to 8 pumps per application.
 This leaves you with around 15 uses.

 Aesop is a pretty expensive brand in my opinion, not outrageously expensive, like Louboutin, but still it’s not cheap.
 The price range is just high enough for me to say, if the product works well, I can understand the price and replenish it.
 But, if it isn’t then it’s a lot of money wasted that could be spend elsewhere.

 The bottle is made out glass and the pump and cap out of hard plastic.
 I love the Aesop packaging, it’s heavy, clean, sleek and functional.
 The text is printed on a high quality matte label with a strong waterproof adhesive so it won’t easily come off unless you intentionally peel it.
 Some might say that the packaging could come off manly, but I personally think that they’re branding is catered gender neutral with a more scientific feel representing the brand.
 But naturally the whole branding and packaging design is based on personal opinion.

 In terms of functionality of the packaging, it will be a pro in my book.
 I complained in my previous review that the Laneige Water Sleeping Mask comes in a jar, but this mask comes with a pump, finally a mask with a pump!

 APPLICATION, results and texture